wp-plugins/absolute-privacy/readme.txt

 == Description ==

+IMPORTANT: v2.0+ does NOT have multisite support.
+The plugin will NOT protect any of your sites.
+I hope to include official multisite support in a future release.

 After having a few odd registrations and comments on our family blog, my wife asked me to create a plugin that would give the blog security from strangers but still be easily accessible to family and friends.
 Absolute Privacy does just that!

 Absolute Privacy turns your WordPress blog into a fully private site where you control who has access.
 It's perfect for family blogs, private communities, and personal websites.
 You can lockdown the entire site or create a members only area, moderate new registrations, force users to enter first/last name and choose their password during sign up, and more!